Is there an African path to Disability Justice

 EARLY CAREER FELLOW: SEPTEMBER 2015 – AUGUST 2016

-Oche joined the University of Dundee in 2011 as a lecturer in law.
+Oche joined the University of Southampton in October 2016 as Lecturer in Law.
 He holds degrees from the Universities of Edinburgh (PhD), Warwick (LL.M in law in development) and Jos – Nigeria (LL.B hons).
 He is also a qualified (but non-practising) Barrister and Solicitor of the Supreme Court of Nigeria.

 Oche’s ISRF project aims to demonstrate the role that can be played by African legal theory or legal philosophy in forging and grounding a new response to exclusions suffered by Africans with disability as a matter of justice.
 The project is a response to the neglect of an African account of disability in African ethical, moral, social, legal and philosophical thought and more generally in the literature on disability justice.
 In doing so, the project explores how an African-inspired theory or philosophy of law can extend the reach of issues central to contemporary disability justice discourse and also shed new light on issues such as the meaning of disability itself, the nature of obligations owed to disabled persons and the type of institutional responses necessary to achieve the ideal of disability justice in Africa.